Maximum Radiation Efficiency of Arbitrarily-Shaped Implantable Antennas: Effect of Different Types of Losses

-Implanted antennas suffer from dissipation of power in two different regions: the antenna itself and the host body.
-So far, only idealized \ac{EM} dipole sources were considered in~\cite{Skrivervik_Bosiljevac_Sipus_FundamentalBoundsForImplantedAntennas, Nikolayev+etal2019}, concluding that elementary electric dipole suffers more from tissue losses than the magnetic source, mainly due to the coupling of the near field and the lossy tissues.
-In this section, we show that the metal losses of a given current supporting region should also be taken into account.
+Implanted antennas suffer from power dissipated in two different regions: the antenna itself and the host body.
+So far, only idealized \ac{EM} dipole sources were considered in~\cite{Skrivervik_Bosiljevac_Sipus_FundamentalBoundsForImplantedAntennas, Nikolayev+etal2019}, showing that elementary electric dipole suffers more from tissue losses than the magnetic source, mainly due to the coupling of the near field and the lossy tissues, and concluding that the latter should thus be preferred.
+In this section, we show that the metal losses of a given current-supporting region should also be considered, and may influence the choice of the best type of antenna.